* Canadian, Aussie dollars gain on oil price surge

 “Any additional headwinds would further dampen the prospect of a rapid recovery and fuel speculation about further ECB measures.
 The euro is likely to continue struggling in this environment.”

-Norway’s crown strengthened 0.2 percent to 8.5285 per dollar after rallying 0.7 percent on Monday thanks to the higher oil price.
-It was also marginally up versus the euro.
+The Norwegian crown strengthened 0.1 percent to 8.5335 per dollar after rallying 0.7 percent on Monday thanks to the higher oil price.
+It was also marginally up versus the euro .

-The crown was also boosted by comments from Norges Bank Governor Oeystein Olsen on Monday that policymakers would continue to hike interest rates over coming months.
+The crown was also boosted after Norges Bank Governor Oeystein Olsen said on Monday that policymakers would continue to hike interest rates over the coming months, putting the bank in contrast to most that have pledged to keep rates low for longer in the face of weakening economic momentum.